 How disheartening to look around your home and still see clutter.

 Sometimes we get so hung up on following the checklists when purging that we forget to look at our unique surroundings to assess what is disrupting the clutter-free-flow.

 We have overlooked these things for so long that it has become “Comfortable Clutter”

 SHORT ON TIME?
-SAVE TO PINTEREST NOW & READ ABOUT THINGS MAKING YOUR HOUSE STILL LOOK CLUTTERED LATER!
+SAVE TO PINTEREST NOW TO READ ABOUT 18 THINGS MAKING YOUR HOUSE LOOK CLUTTERED LATER!

 How Can I Make My House Look Less Cluttered?

 There are many areas of the home that we often overlook when we are clearing the clutter.
 These problem areas can really throw off the balance and vibe we want to create.

 Let’s examine the often overlooked areas of clutter that are disrupting the peace in our home…

 We often overlook the importance of good lighting in our home.
 Dark corners and shadows can make a room feel gloomy and cluttered.

 Natural lighting is the ideal way to brighten things up.
 But, if you don’t have lots of sunlight available, you can get the feel with table lamps, floor lamps, and pendant lights.